-Our Mir Lecture Series has become an important and vibrant part of the Mir Centre’s activities and fundamental mission.
-The event attracts thinkers and speakers who inspire learning with their diverse understandings of cultures of peace.
-Learn more about our Mir Lecture Series.
+Mir Lecture Series: Our Mir Lecture Series has become an important and vibrant part of the Mir Centre’s activities and fundamental mission.
+The series features provocative thinkers and inspiring speakers on a wide range of topics, from reconciliation, human rights, and nonviolence, to restorative justice, climate action, gender justice and more.

 The history of the Mir Centre for Peace began in 1966 when the college inherited the buildings and site, but the rich history of this magnificent piece of land and the people who have lived here, stretches back for centuries.